bastian-ger/Neighborhood-Map-Project/README.md

 ## Information that appears in the InfoWindows:
 The general information about the churches is from Wikipedia.
 The weather information is from OpenWeatherMap.

+## Important: Missing keys
+You need to insert your own google maps api key and OpenWeatherMap key in order to make the whole app work.
+Fill in your keys where you can read *YOUR-KEY-HERE* in index.html and app.js!